Craigslist Scraper — Listings, Prices & Locations avatar

 Share

-Craigslist Scraper extracts listings from Craigslist across any city and category.
+Craigslist Scraper extracts listings from Craigslist city and category search pages.
 It supports jobs, housing, for sale, services, community, and gigs sections.
-The actor scrapes both search result pages and individual listing detail pages to collect complete data including titles, prices, locations, full description text, images, structured attributes (bedrooms, compensation, make/model, etc.), geo-coordinates, and posting dates.
+Search rows include titles, prices, locations, URLs, and posting dates; optional detail-page visits add body text, images, structured attributes, and geo-coordinates when those fields are available.

 You can search by keyword, filter by price range, require images, sort results, and control how many pages to crawl.
 The two-phase approach (search pages first, then detail pages) gives you both breadth and depth, with the option to skip detail scraping for faster runs when you only need listing summaries.